gdsec-test/security-detections-framework/documentation/Governance-security_detections_framework.md

 ### Meeting Cadence

-During early adoption, meetings will be weekly to discuss issues.
-Governance Committee can make changes to candence and vote on them at their discretion.
+During early adoption, meetings will be quarterly to discuss issues.
+Governance Committee can make changes to cadence and vote on them at their discretion.
 This section should reflect the current meeting cadence.

-Upcoming meetings should be posted to [golden_containers].

 ## On-/Off-boarding